[HISTORY: Adopted by the Mayor and Council of the Town of Clinton as indicated in article histories. Amendments noted where applicable.]

 All licensees using automobiles or other vehicles in connection with their business shall have affixed thereon a metal plate supplied by the Town Clerk.
 The plate shall bear the words "Licensed Peddler," "Licensed Hawker," "Licensed Solicitor" or "Licensed Canvasser," together with a number and the year for which it is issued.

 [Amended 9-8-2009 by Ord.
 No. 09-13]

-Every holder of a peddler’s or solicitor’s license issued by the Town Clerk under the authority of this chapter or by the clerk of the county under the authority of N.J.S.A.
+Every holder of a peddler’s or solicitor’s license issued by the Town Clerk under the authority of this article or by the clerk of the county under the authority of N.J.S.A.
 45:24-9 shall be required to carry the license with him while engaged within the Town in the business or activity licensed.
 He shall produce the license at the request of any official resident of the Town with whom he wishes to conduct his business or activity.
 Every licensee, as well as every person referred to in § 107-4A, shall restrict his selling or soliciting activity within the Town to the hours between 8:00 a.m. and 8:00 p.m. and on each day of such activity shall notify the police officer on duty immediately before commencing his selling or soliciting activity and immediately after completing it.
 Notification shall include a statement as to the general area of the Town in which the licensee, as well as every person referred to in § 107-4A, intends to conduct or has conducted the activity.